WooCommerce Tutorial: How to Set Up eCommerce on WordPress

 In most cases, it isn’t the best idea to display your WordPress WooCommerce store in the default look.
 Take advantage of the vast array of customization options available and tailor your website to your needs.
 Therefore, to attain the maximum interest of customers, we recommend going for a custom theme.

-You can improve the user experience even further by changing your website settings and adding various WooCommerce extensions.
-Fortunately, a lot of themes and extensions are free.
+You can improve the user experience even further by changing your website settings and installing WooCommerce extensions.
+Fortunately, a lot of WooCommerce features, themes, and extensions are free, plus you can find them on the WooCommerce homepage.
 Let’s look at some of them more closely:

 Just like any other WordPress website, you can elevate your WooCommerce store by installing a new theme.
 There are plenty of options – whether you want a classy and minimalist look, or want to be loud and abstract.